Renowned Wiradjuri artist paints Interact Australia’s story

 Interact Australia, part of the IntoWork Group, is proud to unveil a new artwork by renowned Wiradjuri artist and lifelong disability advocate, Uncle Paul Constable Calcott, which supports its Reconciliation Action Plan (RAP).

 The mural, titled ‘Respectful Interact’, symbolises Interact Australia’s connection and respect for First Nations people.
-It sybolises the experience of a person living with a disability and Interact’s place in providing support and enabling independent living.
+It symbolises the experience of a person living with a disability and Interact’s place in providing support and enabling independent living.

 Uncle Paul, an esteemed Aboriginal Elder artist and proud gay man, has long been recognised for his exceptional contribution to the Australian art scene.
 His unique style and ability to convey deep cultural connections through his work has earned him national acclaim with commissions for the Disability Royal Commission and Paralympics Australia.